operand/agency/README.md

 # FAQ

-## How does `everything` compare to agent libraries like LangChain?
+## How does `agency` compare to agent libraries like LangChain?

-Though you could entirely create a simple agent using only the primitives in `everything` (see [`DemoAgent`](./everything/operators/demo_agent.py)), it is not intended to be a full-fledged agent toolset.
+Though you could entirely create a simple agent using only the primitives in `agency` (see [`DemoAgent`](./everything/operators/demo_agent.py)), it is not intended to be a full-fledged agent toolset.
 It can be thought of as more of an "agent integration framework".

 Projects like LangChain, AutoGPT and others are exploring how to create purpose-built agents that solve diverse problems using tools.

-`everything` is concerned with creating a safe and dynamic _environment_ for these types of agents to work, where they can freely discover and communicate with the tools, each other, and any humans available in their environment.
+`agency` is concerned with creating a safe and dynamic _environment_ for these types of agents to work, where they can freely discover and communicate with the tools, each other, and any humans available in their environment.

-`everything` provides a simple means for defining actions, callbacks, and access policies that you can use to monitor and ensure safety for the systems you expose to your agents.
+`agency` provides a simple means for defining actions, callbacks, and access policies that you can use to monitor and ensure safety for the systems you expose to your agents.

 A central part of the design is that humans and other systems can easily integrate as well, using a simple common format for messages.
-You can even use `everything` to set up a basic chat room to use with friends or other systems and not use agents at all!
+You can even use `agency` to set up a basic chat room to use with friends or other systems and not use agents at all!

-An additional benefit of its general design is that `everything` may also simplify some agent development workflows.
+An additional benefit of its general design is that `agency` may also simplify some agent development workflows.
 See the hypothetical examples above.

-So, `everything` is a more general framework intended to support agent development and to ultimately enable agents to safely integrate with anything, in any way imaginable.
+So, `agency` is a more general framework intended to support agent development and to ultimately enable agents to safely integrate with anything, in any way imaginable.